smart-data-models/dataModel.GBFS/station_information/doc/spec.md

                 description: 'Contains rental uris for Android, iOS, and web in the android, ios, and web fields (added in v1.1).'
                 properties:
                   android:
-                    description: 'URI that can be passed to an Android app with an intent (added in v1.1).'
+                    description: URI that can be passed to an Android app with an intent (added in v1.1).
                     format: uri
                     type: string
                   ios:
-                    description: 'URI that can be used on iOS to launch the rental app for this station (added in v1.1).'
+                    description: URI that can be used on iOS to launch the rental app for this station (added in v1.1).
                     format: uri
                     type: string
                   web:
-                    description: 'URL that can be used by a web browser to show more information about renting a vehicle at this station (added in v1.1).'
+                    description: URL that can be used by a web browser to show more information about renting a vehicle at this station (added in v1.1).
                     format: uri
                     type: string
                 type: object
               short_name:
-                description: 'Short name or other type of identifier.'
+                description: Short name or other type of identifier.
                 type: string
               station_area:
-                description: 'A multipolygon that describes the area of a virtual station (added in v2.1-RC).'
+                description: A multipolygon that describes the area of a virtual station (added in v2.1-RC).
                 properties:
                   coordinates:
                     items:
                       items:
-                        items:
-                          items:
-                            type: number
-                          minItems: 2
-                          type: array
-                        minItems: 4
-                        type: array
                       type: array
                     type: array
                   type: